Kundalini Yoga Technology of Consciousness

 Kriya: A specially designed sequence of yoga exercises, each lasting

-from one to three minutes.
+Tantra Yoga).
 This series will "work out" a

-certain component of your mind and body system - be it your glandular
+certain component of your mind and body system -- be it your glandular

 system, your nervous system, your organs or your muscular system.

 At the end of the series, you will be consolidated in a new physical